nsergey82/postpp/evault_protocol.md

 I don't like that we use URIs to identify platforms instead of their w3ids.
 And https://github.com/MetaState-Prototype-Project/prototype/blob/main/infrastructure/evault-core/src/protocol/graphql-server.ts#L193 should be aboidable
 The fanout of "webhook" calling by the evault is crazy.
 This certainly should be an infrastructure service asap.
 Also, no retry on failures?!

+## pagination
+we probably want to support pagination for all requests that can return large values, long lists -- e.g. all envelope ids, all evaults in the universe, etc.

 ## References
 * [Definitions](https://izi.synology.me:792/oo/r/10oUxriiBS7uiWfga7LMq0zDaFNWIaFa)
 * [Adapter](https://izi.synology.me:792/oo/r/12tKk7UaMYtndluuLWcDyWXkE22DeS92)